Sophia Horner-Sam

-Sophia Horner-Sam is a Ghanaian diplomat and politician under President Nana Akuffo-Addo of New Patriotic Party.
+Sophia Horner-Sam (21 July 1949 – 19 September 2026) was a Ghanaian diplomat and politician under President Nana Akuffo-Addo of New Patriotic Party.

-Career
+Life and career

-Horner-Sam served as Deputy Western Regional Minister during the John Agyekum Kufour administration.
+Horner-Sam was born on 21 July 1949.
+She served as Deputy Western Regional Minister and Deputy Minister of Ports, Harbours and Railways during the John Agyekum Kufour administration.

 In July 2017, President Nana Akuffo-Addo appointed her as Ghana's ambassador to the Kingdom of Netherlands.

+Horner-Sam died on 19 September 2026, at the age of 77.